-- persons (including children) whose

-- physical, sensory or mental capabilities; or

-- lack of experience and knowledge

-- prevents them from using the appliance safely without supervision or instruction;

-- children playing with the appliance.
+- persons (including children) whose - · physical, sensory or mental capabilities; or - lack of experience and knowledge prevents them from using the appliance safely without supervision or instruction; - children playing with the appliance.

-Additional requirements may be necessary for appliances intended to be used in vehicles or on board ships or aircraft.
+NOTE 3 Attention is drawn to the fact that Additional requirements may be necessary for appliances intended to be used in vehicles or on board ships or aircraft.
 In many countries, additional requirements are specified by the national health authorities, the national authorities responsible for the protection of labour, the national water supply authorities and similar authorities.
+3

-This standard does not apply to:
+NOTE 4 This standard does not apply to: 3

-- appliances intended exclusively for industrial purposes; - appliances intended to be used in locations where special conditions prevail, such as the presence of a corrosive or explosive atmosphere (dust, vapour or gas); - audio, video and similar electronic apparatus (IEC 60065); - medical electrical equipment (IEC 60601 series); - hand-held motor-operated electric tools (IEC 60745 series); - information technology equipment (IEC 60950-1); - transportable motor-operated electric tools (IEC 61029 series); - audio/video, information and communication technology equipment (IEC 62368-1); - electric motor-operated hand-held tools, transportable tools and lawn and garden machinery (IEC 62841 series).
+- appliances intended exclusively for industrial purposes; - appliances intended to be used in locations where special conditions prevail, such as the presence of a corrosive or explosive atmosphere (dust, vapour or gas); - audio, video and similar electronic apparatus (IEC 60065); - appliances for medical purposes medical electrical equipment (IEC 60601 series); - hand-held motor-operated electric tools (IEC 60745 series); - personal computers and similar equipment information technology equipment (IEC 60950-1); - transportable motor-operated electric tools (IEC 61029 series); - audio/video, information and communication technology equipment (IEC 62368-1); - electric motor-operated hand-held tools, transportable tools and lawn and garden machinery (IEC 62841 series).